chasekregor/INFOCapstone/README.md

 Project has very hard but very rewarding.

 ### Presentation
 I presented my capstone at the annual INFO showcase.
-The link to the video can be found here.
+The link to the video can be found ![here].(https://youtu.be/Vs0pxyHD2CY)

 ### Next Steps & Future Work